Dreamer Boy

-Zach Taylor, better known by his stage name Dreamer Boy, is an American singer-songwriter originally from Spokane, Washington and currently based in Nashville, Tennessee.
+Zachary Arthur Taylor (born February 28, 1996), better known by his stage name Dreamer Boy, is an American singer-songwriter.
+He has released three studio albums Love, Nostalgia (2018), All the Ways We Are Together (2021), and Lonestar (2024).

+Early life and career

+Taylor is originally from Spokane, Washington and currently based in Nashville, Tennessee.
 While in Nashville, Taylor went to Belmont University for college.
 On November 13, 2018, he released his debut album Love, Nostalgia, preceded by the singles "Falling for the Wrong One", "Orange Girl", and "Fever".
 His second album All the Ways We Are Together was released on April 22, 2021 (Earth Day).
-The album was promoted by five singles "Know You", "Crybaby", "Don't Be a Fool", "Easier Said Than Done" and "Let's Hold Hands".
+The album was promoted by five singles "Know You", "Crybaby", "Don't Be a Fool", "Easier Said Than Done" and "Let's Hold Hands" (featuring Melanie Faye).
+In 2024, Taylor released his third album Lonestar, supported by three singles "Heartbreaker", "Suckerpunch" and "If You're Not in Love".
 Since his debut, he has toured along with other artists, such as Still Woozy, The Marías, and Omar Apollo, as well as performed as the opening act for BENEE and Clairo.